milind1213/MG-BDD/README.md

 Open the cucumber.json configuration file.
 Update the file to specify the required number of parallel instances.

-To Execute all tests (web and API) : npx cucumber-js test To Run Web Tests Only : npx cucumber-js --tags "@web"
+To Execute all tests (web and API) : npn run test
-To Run API Tests Only : npx cucumber-js --tags "@api"
+To Run Web Tests Only : npm run test:web

-Note: API tests are recommended to run sequentially, as some tests may have dependencies on others.
+To Run API Tests Only : npm run test:api

 Where to View Reports, Logs, and Fauilure Screenshots: